- 4-5 minutes to read

 As mentioned above, some assets are divided into two groups - public and private.

 Your employees create the public assets.
 They can create some designs that will be used as a part of product specifications or prepare an image bank available to your users.
 It is easy to implement read-only access on a storefront.
-To be able to modify or delete assets, you need the token created for the employee user.
+To be able to modify or delete assets, you need a token created for the employee user.

 Folders and collections